SELab-2/OSOC-3/files/user_manual.md

 ### Searching and filtering in the student's list

-The student's list on the lefthand side can be searched through (by typing the name of the student in the search bar) and can also be filtered by multiple attributes:
+The student's list on the left-hand side can be searched through (by typing the name of the student in the search bar) and can also be filtered by multiple attributes:

 - Roles: Only show students who have one of the selected roles
 - Only alumni: Only show students who are alumni